-The first time I heared its name was 3 years ago in a robotic course.
+The first time I heard its name was 3 years ago in a robotic course.
 It seemed to be a big complex stuff for me which I tried to escape as much as I could.
-Soon after building the first ROS application, my interest in it increased such a way that I like to ROS-ify almost every project that I’m involved in.
+Soon after building the first ROS application, my interest increased in such a way that I like to ROS-ify almost every project that I’m involved in.
 This post explains the basic concept behind ROS and its benefits.

 1. It’s all about message passing

 I’ll go through the details of ROS step-by-step.
 But for now, imagine ROS as a super-big library that is installed on Linux (and recently windows).
 This library provides an environment where you can simultaneously run multiple programs that can talk and listen to each other.
 For me, ROS evokes a place with several routers (programs) inside it that can emit/receive signals to other routers (programs).

 2. Why it is good to use ROS?